-Rayon floss is used because of the bright colours and great silk like sheen.
+Rayon floss is used because of the bright colours and attractive silk like sheen.
 It is the shiniest embroidery floss and is available the same way that stranded cotton thread is.
 But it can be a difficult thread to work with.
 It knots and tangles easily.
 You can use short lengths to avoid tangling problems.
-You can also slightly dampen the thread before working by running a wet sponge to moisturizer it
+You can also slightly dampen the thread before working by running a wet sponge to moisturize it.

 4 Metallic hand embroidery thread

-Tapestry yarn is a soft thick yarn which is best used on canvas and other heavy material – this is also used for needlepoint projects, crewelwork.
-Persian Yarn is another yarn used in needle point embroidery, crewel embroidery and cross-stitch.
-It is great to use with canvas and other thick materials
+Tapestry yarn is a soft thick yarn that is best used on canvas and other heavy material – this is also used for needlepoint projects, crewelwork.
+Persian Yarn is another yarn used in needlepoint embroidery, crewel embroidery, and cross-stitch.
+It is great to use with canvas and other thick materials.

-Felted wool yarn is 100% pure wool yarn which undergoes a felting process to give it a fuzzy texture.
+Felted wool yarn is 100% pure wool yarn that undergoes a felting process to give it a fuzzy texture.
 You can use it for couching in embroidery.

 Silk threads are available in beautiful brilliant shades and are very much used in fine embroidery.
 The problems encountered when using silk threads in embroidery work are that they fade very easily and they may bleed.